16th May 2018

 It is therefore essential that - firstly, there is a slope on top of the parapet so water doesn’t pool and secondly, that a drip edge has been used to ensure that all water runoff from the parapet falls well clear of the building.

-Extra points if the top of the parapet slopes away from the leading edge, keeping water off the parapet and allowing it to drain via outlets on the flat roof.
+Extra points if the top of the parapet slopes away from the leading edge, keeping water off the parapet and allowing it to the drain via outlets on the flat roof.

 A small leak which has made its way into brickwork will freeze during cold weather and then thaw, breaking up the wall.
 Repeat this process over and over and you’ve got yourself a problem which is very costly to fix.